DonHulieo/don-shootingrange/README.md

 # Important Config
 ```
-Config.UseTarget = true -- Use qb-target interactions (don't change this, go to your server.cfg and add setr UseTarget true) // Set to false if you are using DrawText3Ds
+Config.UseTarget = true -- Use qb-target interactions // Set to false if you are using DrawText3Ds
 Config.ShowBlips = true -- Set to true if you want to show blips on the map
 Config.UniqueNames = false -- Set to true if you want to use unique names for each blip
 Config.BlipName = "Shooting Range" -- Set to the name you want to use for the blips if not using unique names